Who We Are

 Office of Academic Integrity

-In his role as director of the office of academic integrity, Brown coordinates and oversees activities related to academic ethics and serves as a resource to students and faculty for issues of academic integrity that arise in the Bloomberg School while also serving as chair of the Committee on Academic Standards and as professor of Biochemistry and Molecular Biology where his work focuses on the mechanisms of androgen action.
+In his role as director of the office of academic integrity, Vernick coordinates and oversees activities related to academic ethics and serves as a resource to students and faculty for issues of academic integrity that arise in the Bloomberg School.
+In addition, Vernick serves as a Professor in the Department of Health, Policy and Management whose research focuses on the use of law and legal interventions to further public health and injury prevention goals.